front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

-Now we will use `forEach` to create our html fragments and append them to the section heading div so we can have nice category headers:
+Now we use `forEach` to create our html fragments again and append them to the section heading div so we can have nice category headers:

 ```js
 function renderStories(data) {